symfony/symfony-docs/tui/getting_started.rst

 Styling the Root Container
 --------------------------

-The root container has the style class ``root``.
+The root container is matched by the ``:root`` pseudo-class selector, like in CSS.
 Style it through a stylesheet to control the global layout:

 .. code-block:: php